For better or worse, you and your website are no longer the first interaction that potential customers have with you.

 3) Optimizing for Authority on Google Maps

 What do we mean by “Authority”?
-How well-known your business is from Google’s point of view.
+It’s how well-known your business is from Google’s point of view.

 Your main goal: Get your product in front of people who are looking for that product.
 To do this, you have to know where your customers are looking for you around the web—and then you need to be in those places.